Quantum theory for a total system including one internal measuring apparatus: Time evolution and restriction in initial condition

 Although we do not have a complete proof for the above conjecture, we do have arguments for its correctness.
 In fact, for Eq.~(\ref{re-ov}) to hold for an arbitrary tree $\Upsilon$, generally it is reasonable to expect that ${\rm Re} \la \Psi_{\beta_f}(t)|\Psi_{\beta_f'}(t)\ra \doteq 0$ for $\beta_f \ne \beta_f'$.
 Then, since $\la \Psi_{\beta_f}(t)|\Psi_{\beta_f'}(t)\ra $ is a dynamical quantity that changes with Schr\"{o}dinger evolution except at splitting points, if its real part vanishes for all the times, usually its imaginary part should vanish as well.
-The difficulty in completing the proof for Eq.~(\ref{D-diag}) is related to the fact that mere coarse-graining of an arbitrary splitting point of $\Upsilon_f$ does not necessarily give a valid tree (see the appendix \ref{app-tree}), although each $\Upsilon$ is a coarse-graining of $\Upsilon_f$ for the same initial condition [see Eq.(\ref{path-c})].
-The missing part of the proof is to show that this restriction to the construction of valid trees by the procedure of coarse-graining does not influence Eq.~(\ref{D-diag}).
+The difficulty in completing the proof for Eq.~(\ref{D-diag}) is related to the fact that a mere coarse-graining at an arbitrary splitting point of $\Upsilon_f$, without change in other part of the tree, does not necessarily give a coarse-grained tree (see the appendix \ref{app-tree}), although each $\Upsilon$ is indeed a coarse-graining of $\Upsilon_f$ for the same initial condition [see Eq.(\ref{path-c})].
+The missing part of the proof is to show that this restriction to the construction of new trees by coarse-graining does not influence the validity of Eq.~(\ref{D-diag}).